Tottenham defender Eric Dier set for medical ahead of move to Bayern Munich

 “Eric has become a specialist at centre-back.
 He can play either centre-back position and in a back three.
 He often used to play in midfield.
 We’ll see whether it happens or not.”

-It continues a busy week for Tottenham with Timo Werner joining on loan on Tuesday and Genoa centre-back Radu Dragusin expected to complete a move to the club on Thursday with Djed Spence heading in the other direction.
+It continues a busy week for Tottenham with Timo Werner joining on loan on Tuesday and Genoa centre-back Radu Dragusin expected to complete a move to the club on Thursday.

+Spurs later confirmed on Thursday evening that Djed Spence had joined Genoa on loan until the end of the season.